ibm-cloud-docs/satellite/storage-local-file.md

 ## Storage class reference
 {: #local-file-sc-reference}

 Review the {{site.data.keyword.satelliteshort}} storage classes for local file storage.
 You can describe storage classes in the command line with the `oc describe sc <storage-class-name>` command.
-You can also view the storage class YAML in [GitHub](https://github.com/IBM/ibm-satellite-storage/tree/develop/config-templates/redhat/local-volume-file).
 {: shortdesc}

 | Storage class name | File system | Reclaim policy |